A Message from the Chair

 Chair and Earle W. McHenry Professor

-Department of Nutritional Sciences, Faculty of Medicine, University of Toronto
+Department of Nutritional Sciences, Temerty Faculty of Medicine, University of Toronto

-Despite the pandemic, we successfully completed a new Strategic Plan 2021-2026 for the Department of Nutritional Sciences.
+During the pandemic, we successfully completed a new Strategic Plan 2021-2026 for the Department of Nutritional Sciences.
 I would personally like to thank all those who served as members on the Strategic Plan Steering Committee, members on one of four working groups, participated in one-on-one interviews and all faculty, external reviewers, staff, and students who provided feedback to drafts of the plan.
 This plan represents continuity with our department’s rich history of success and impact and is a commitment to, over the next five years, improving nutritional health across the life-cycle and striving for equity—locally and globally—through collaborative research, contributions to policy and practice, and teaching that covers the spectrum from –omics to population health.
 To focus our efforts, we have established “initial priorities” and have introduced a new leadership model within the Department.
-Over the coming weeks you will see changes to the website highlighting this and other plans.
-In the meantime, you can find a link to our new 2021-2026 Strategic Plan on this landing page.
+The Department also underwent an external review in 2021-2022, the findings and recommendations of which will help guide the implementation of our new Strategic Plan and the priorities within it.